Impedimenta/Suitcase/README.md

 ![War Games](./Resources/War-Games-Example.png)

 A more advanced example using buttons and passing parameters to the `say` command.
+A [detailed explination of War Games](https://impedimenta.github.io/Suitcase-Bazaar/Examples/WarGames.html) can be found at the [Suitcase Bazaar](https://github.com/Impedimenta/Suitcase-Bazaar/).

 <details><summary><b>📝 Code</b></summary>